-Protected information of our patients and members is information that identifies an individual and relates to their past, present or future physical or mental health or condition, health care services and payment for those services.
-It includes health information (such as diagnosis and treatment plans) as well as demographic information (such as your name, address, phone number, patient ID, payment information, social security or other identification number and date of birth).
-Our research participants' protected information includes the same types of information, plus information about the research that they participate in.
+Protected information of our members is information that identifies an individual and relates to their past, present or future physical or mental health or condition, health care services and payment for those services.
+It includes health information (such as diagnosis and treatment plans) as well as demographic information (such as your name, address, phone number, member ID, payment information, social security or other identification number and date of birth).